vedmack/yadcf/README.md

 - Filter in use visual notification:
  - when a certain filter is being used it will be highlighted (the color of highlight can easily be changed with css)
 - Miscellaneous:
- - integration with the Chosen plugin
+ - integration with the Chosen plugin (for single and multiple select)
  - predefined data source for filter (array of strings)
  - mData support (including deeply nested objects)
  - ability to place the filter in an external html element (for example: inside a div element)